jasa-acs/repro-guide/pages/acc.md

   1. You can edit [our R Markdown (Rmd) template](../assets/acc_form.Rmd).
   2. You can fill out [this Microsoft Word-based form](../assets/acc_form.docx).

 In either case, please generate a PDF from the form and provide as supplementary material when submitting your manuscript for review.
+If you use the R Markdown format, please also include the R Markdown version as supplementary material.

 To generate a PDF from the R Markdown document, you can click on "Knit to PDF" in RStudio or run `rmarkdown::render('acc_form.Rmd')` from within R.